Biboy-al/IDS-Hombrew/README.md

     - [ ] Send the packets to the managment system
 - [ ] Implement managment system functionality
   - [ ] Add new rules
-  - [ ] Have a alert of something is not write
+  - [ ] Have a alerts of triggered rules
   - [ ] Logs activity in a file
 - [ ] Implement persistent storage
   - [ ] persistent storage for known network attacks